 We may not be able to travel abroad this spring but we can travel virtually via our kitchens—by preparing delicious recipes shared by our friends from afar.
 Many of us have discovered a renewed interest in cooking for this very reason.
 What better way to connect with others than over a meal and a glass of wine?
 I have found that simply opening a bottle of wine and inhaling the aroma brings back fond memories of past travels and conversations around the table.

 I had planned a return visit to Alsace, France, this spring.
-While that trip is on hold (for now), I can still enjoy the wines of Alsace…and so can you!
+While that trip is on hold (for now), I can still enjoy the wines and food of Alsace…and so can you!

 Alsace Wine and Food Inspiration